ralphbean/tos-rit-projects-seminar/doc/hw/bugfix.rst

    tracker.
  - Find a bug yourself by using the software.

-In the event of the second case, make sure you file the big in the project's tracker before proceeding.
+In the event of the second case, make sure you file the bug in the project's tracker before proceeding.

 OpenHatch.org